 Eligibility and Evaluation Criteria

 Applicants must be SRCD members conducting child development research and must have completed the terminal degree no earlier than 2013 and/or will have completed the degree no later than June 1, 2018.
 Proposals are welcome from eligible applicants regardless of the nature of the appointment (faculty, post-doc, research scientist, etc.), type of institution, or country of residence, provided that the employer has the infrastructure to oversee fund dispersal and IRB/IACUC (or equivalent) review.
+Proposals are due by 5:00pm EST on Friday, March 30, 2018.

 Proposals from eligible applicants (see above) will be reviewed for: